Hornerstown killing followed fight at club, police say; some Pa. cities regulating after-hours establishments

 Scranton and Butler have similar laws.
 Drafted in 2012, Butler's city council specifies BYOB establishment permits, threatening fines of up to $600 for violations and the threat of permit revocations for businesses that don't comply.

-The city of Johnstown doesn't have such ordinances, but Pritchard said his department would likely welcome one.
+Johnstown doesn't have such an ordinance, but Pritchard said his department would likely welcome one.

 "Right now, we can enforce code violations against businesses like those, but you're pretty much limited to the laws that exist," he said, noting that the police department's job is to enforce laws that their communities enact.
 "Addressing problems like these ... could be much easier with an ordinance."